IngmarEckhardt/CatControl2.0/README.md

 The main-Method is in CatControlGUI.

-Take the Cats.txt and place them in the Home-Folder of your User-Account.
+Take the Cats.json and place them in the Home-Folder of your User-Account.